BYU-AUVSI/imaging/server/README.md

 catkin_make
 ```

-### Production

-To ensure easy setup, repeatability and transferability; we've created a [Docker](https://www.docker.com) image for the server to be run in a production environment.

-TODO: talk about docker img

 ## Running It

 Once installed, running the rest server is easy.
 From this folder:

 `python src/server.py`

 If you also want to run the ros handler code, place this repository in your catkin workspace/src folder.
-When built (Note the message dependencies mentioned), you can run it with:
+When built (Note the message dependencies mentioned on the [root README](https://github.com/BYU-AUVSI/imaging#dependencies)), you can run it with:

 `rosrun imaging_ros_handler ros_handler.py`